ford92/fm_engine/README.md

 Football match engine.
 Simulates every game in the current premier league season.

 Program runs a simulation through an entire Premier League season with each team playing each other twice.
-Program outputs results of each game:
+Program outputs results of each game and goalscorers:

 ![image](game1.jpg)
 ![image](game2.jpg)